-(Mark One) ANNUAL REPORT PURSUANT TO O SECTION 13 OR 15(d i) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED Janu OR nary 29, 2023 ☐ TRANSITION REPORT PURSUAN R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSI TION PERIOD FROM то Commission File No. 001-3566 er's Entert me of registrant as specified in ainment, Inc. its charter) Delaware (State of Incorporation) 35-2382255 (I.R.S.
-Employer ID) 1221 Beltline Rd., Suite 500, Coppell, Texas, (Address of principal executive offices) (Zip C (214) 357-9588 (Registrant's telephone number) Securities reg gistered pursuant to Section 12 2(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock \$0.01 par value PLAY NASDAQ Global Select Market Securities regist tered pursuant to Section 12(g) of the Act: None Indicate by checkmark if the registrant is a well-k Indicate by checkmark if the registrant is not requ Act.
-Yes ☐ No ☒ d in Rule 405 of the Securities Act.
-Yes ⊠ No ☐ ection 13 or Section 15(d) of the Exchange Indicate by checkmark whether the registrant (1) Exchange Act of 1934 during the preceding 12 months (2) has been subject to such filing requirements for the s (or for such shorter period that the registrant was required to file such reports), and Indicate by checkmark whether the registrant has to Rule 405 of Regulation S-T (\S 232.405 of this chapt required to submit such files).
-Yes \boxtimes No \square nteractive Data File required to be submitted pursuant of the for such shorter period that the registrant was Indicate by check mark whether the registrant is a company, or an emerging growth company.
-See the de and "emerging growth company" in Rule 12b-2 of the finitions of "large accelerated fi erated filer, a non-accelerated filer, smaller reporting ler," "accelerated filer," "smaller reporting company," Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging Growth Company If an emerging growth company, indicate by chec complying with any new or revised financial accounting Indicate by check mark whether the registrant has its internal control over financial reporting under Sectiaccounting firm that prepared or issued its audit report on 404(b) of the Sarbanes-Oxley to its management's assessment of the effectiveness of y Act (15 U.S.C.
-7262(b)) by the registered public Indicate by checkmark whether the registrant is a shell company (as defined in Ru ale 12b-2 of the Exchange Act).
-Yes \square No \boxtimes The aggregate market value of common stock hel recently completed second fiscal quarter as reported or shares of the registrant's Common Stock outstanding a n the NASDAQ Global Select M
+(Mark One) ANNUAL REPORT PURSUANT ACT OF 1934 TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE E FISCAL YEAR ENDED February 0- OR 4, 2024 TRANSITION REPORT PURSUA EXCHANGE ACT OF 1934 NT TO SECTION 13 OR 15(d FOR THE TRA NSITION PERIOD FROM Commission File No. 001-35664 то ter's Entertain Delaware (State of Incorporation) 35-2382255 (I.R.S.
+Employer ID) 1221 Beltline Rd., Suite 500, Coppell, Tex: (Address of principal executive offices) (Zip (214) 357-9588 Registrant's telephone number) Securities 1 Title of each class registered pursuant to Section 12(b) of Trading Symbol(s) the Act: Name of each exchange on which registered Common Stock \$0.01 par value PLAY NASDAQ Global Select Market Securities regi istered pursuant to Section 12(g) of the Act: None Indicate by checkmark if the registrant is not react.
+Yes ☐ No ☒ Indicate by checkmark whether the registrant (1 Exchange Act of 1934 during the preceding 12 mont (2) has been subject to such filing requirements for the Indicate by checkmark whether the registrant has to Rule 405 of Regulation S-T (§232.405 of this chart required to submit such files).
+Yes ☒ No ☐ Indicate by check mark whether the registrant is ) has filed all reports required to be filed hs (or for such shorter period that the reg he past 90 days.
+Yes ⊠ No ☐ as submitted electronically every Interact oter) during the preceding 12 months (or by Section 13 or 15(d) of the Securities gistrant was required to file such reports), and ive Data File required to be submitted pursuant for such shorter period that the registrant was company, or an emerging growth company.
+See the and "emerging growth company" in Rule 12b-2 of the definitions of "large accelerated filer," "a Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging Growth Company If an emerging growth company, indicate by ch complying with any new or revised financial accoun Indicate by check mark whether the registrant h its internal control over financial reporting under Sec ting standards provided pursuant to Secti as filed a report on and attestation to its r on 13(a) of the Exchange Act. management's assessment of the effectiveness of 2(b) of the Act, indicate by check mark v whether the financial statements of the registrant included in the filing reflect the correction of an erro Indicate by check mark whether any of those er compensation received by any of the registrant's exe ror corrections are restatements that requ cutive officers during the relevant recover ired a recovery analysis of incentive-based ery period pursuant to \$240.10D-1(b).
+Indicate by checkmark whether the registrant is The aggregate market value of common stock h recently completed second fiscal quarter as reported shares of the registrant's Common Stock outstanding eld by non-affiliates, based on the closin on the NASDAQ Global Select Market v g price of the last day of the registrant's most